-Services Description Level 2021 Service Adjustment IIVIIInicinal Develonment Interpret, monitor, and implement the Municipal Development Plan (MDP) and Land Use Bylaw (LUB).
+Services Description Level 2021 Service Adjustment Municipal Development Interpret, monitor, and implement the Municipal Development Plan (MDP) and Land Use Bylaw (LUB).
 The MDP and LUB must be compliant with the Municipal Government Act (MGA).
 The Municipal Development Plan is reviewed based on a series of performance measures.
 The County undertakes an administrative review of the LUB every year.
-N/A Statutory Plan Preparation and Review Preparation and review of new Area Structure Plans (ASPs) and amendments to existing ASP's.
+N/A Preparation and review of new Area Structure Plans (ASPs) and amendments to existing ASP's.
 These plans are prepared based on the direction provided by the Municipal Government Act and the Municipal Development Plan and provide a detailed planning framework for growth within identified areas in Rocky View County.
 A land use strategy and servicing strategy are key components of these plans.
 New statutory plans, or amendments to existing plans, can be County-led or Developer-led.
 In accordance with the County Plan, every ASP should be assessed to determine whether a review is necessary every 10 years.
 Alternative timelines may be specified within the ASP document.
 N/A Subdivision Application Review and Approval Processing and review of subdivision applications.
 A subdivision typically creates a new parcel(s) of land and are reviewed based on the direction provided by the Municipal Government Act, Subdivision and Development Regulations, the Municipal Development Plan, other statutory plans, the Land Use Bylaw and County policy.
 The subdivision stage is where the policy direction of the higher level planning documents are implemented.
-When a subdivision has been approved by the Municipal Planning Commission, the County review the submitted information to ensure that all of the conditions imposed by Council are adequately satisfied prior to endorsing application 80% of the time.
-N/A the subdivision.
+When a subdivision has been approved by the Municipal Planning Commission, the County review the submitted information to ensure that all of the conditions imposed by Council are adequately satisfied prior to endorsing N/A the subdivision.
 Land Use Bylaw Amendments and Redesignation The Land Use Bylaw describes the designation of each parcel of land in the County.
 Proposed amendments to the Land Use Bylaw are frequent and are initiated when the County receives an application for re-designation.
 The re-designation process changes the uses that are allowed on a parcel of land.
 If approved, amendments are made to the Land Use Bylaw enabling the change in use.
 Land Use Bylaw amendment (redesignation) applications are completed within 10 months 80% of the time.
 N/A Customer Support Assist residents, builders, developers, and industry professionals through responding to development-related queries, pre-application meetings, and pre-submission review.
 Customer understands the County's commitment to review, process and approve applications.
-N/A Development Permit Applications Review and Approval Where not exempted by the Land Use Bylaw, development permit applications are required for the construction, renovation, or changes to how land or buildings are used.
-The department reviews and processes these applications in accordance with the Land Use Bylaw, Municipal Servicing Standards, and statutory plans. days to verify completeness of their application.
+N/A Development Permit Applications Review and Approval construction, renovation, or changes to days to verify completeness of their application.
 N/A Land Use By-law Compliance Ensure development on private lands meet the regulations of the Land Use Bylaw (LUB) and, where required, exercise enforcement action as per the LUB. complaint driven basis.
-N/A Development Agreement Preparation Draft development agreements related to the construction or improvement to municipal infrastructure necessary to support new development.
-N/A Construction Completion and Final Acceptance Certifications Applications are received once construction is completed or the warrant period of the infrastructure has lapsed.
+N/A Development Agreement Preparation Draft development agreements related to the construction or improvement to municipal infrastructure necessary to N/A Construction Completion and Final Acceptance Certifications Review submitted testing reports and inspect municipal infrastructure constructed under a Development Agreement.
+Upon acceptance of infrastructure, construction completion or final acceptance certificates are issued.
+Applications are received once construction is completed or the warrant period of the infrastructure has lapsed.
 N/A Design and Construction Standards The department maintains and updates the County's Design, Construction, and Construction Standards.
-The County reviews standards on N/A Administer Infrastructure- related Agreements The department administers various infrastructure related agreements such as cost recovery, site improvements and servicing Agreement are drafted as per the conditions of approved subdivision or development permits and are administered as new development applications are received.
+The County reviews standards on N/A Administer Infrastructure- The department administers various infrastructure related agreements such as cost recovery, site improvements and servicing Agreement are drafted as per the conditions of approved subdivision or development permits and are administered as new development applications are received.